 People had to bring their own wrappings for food to the grocery stores.
 The store would provide some waxed paper or white paper for one layer of wrapping, but the customer would need to supply something like newspaper for more wrapping on top of that.
 If the butcher was short of fresh meat to make up your ration, he was allowed to supply corned beef to top it up.
 Tripe was cheap and plentiful in the UK during the Second World War, because even the fact that there was no other meat available still didn’t make people want tripe.

 Some fish and chip shops asked people to bring something to put their fish and chips in as well.

 The diet controlled by the Ministry of Food was nutritious and balanced, even though it was bland and uninteresting.
 Many say the health of the British people was never as good previously, or hasn’t been since rationing.
 Children ate more bread, milk and vegetables than they do today.

 People such as Marguerite Patten, who were later to become food writers, were hired to work for the Ministry to inspire people about how to cook with what was available to them.
 To help promote the ideas, the Ministry of Food even opened an office in Harrod’s, as well as a kitchen in the store to do demonstrations.

 The Ministry recommended slicing meat very thinly, and covering it with gravy

 It oversaw the mass production of a “National Loaf” of bread that was officially called “wheatmeal”.
-It was wholemeal bread.
-Despite the government telling people that it was more healthy, it was disliked.
+It was wholemeal (whole grain) bread.
+Despite the government assuring people that it was healthier (which it was), it was strongly disliked.

 Orange juice was available for children, but not for adults.